How to Become a Journalist in the Military

-The term "military journalist" might bring to mind little more than Joker traversing Vietnam with his notepad in.
+The term "military journalist" might bring to mind little more than Joker traversing Vietnam with his notepad in-hand.
 But did you know that there are servicemen and women every day chatting up soldiers and civilians on TV, just like your friendly local anchor?

 As an enlisted field, entry-level journalists require no college education.
 All applicants must be high school graduates and need to pass the Armed Forces Vocational Aptitude Battery with scores that meet the requirements set by their chosen service branch.
 Once accepted, the prospective military journalist attends all of the basic training required of any other soldier, sailor, airman, or Marine, followed by advanced training specific to their fields, such as print journalism or television broadcasting.

 In addition to basic requirements, prospective journalists may have to demonstrate a minimum typing speed, such as the Air Force requirement of no less than 20 words per minute.
-For fields such as broadcasting, you may also have to pass an audition - because the swagger you gain from graduating boot camp doesn't necessarily make you a good public speaker.
+For fields such as broadcasting, you may also have to pass an audition—because the swagger you gain from graduating boot camp doesn't necessarily make you a good public speaker.

-TV broadcasters in the military definitely buck the unfair stereotype of the brainwashed soldier - take a look at a podcast from The Pentagon Channel, the only branch of the Armed Forces Network available free to civilians, and see just how savvy and confident they are.
+TV broadcasters in the military definitely buck the unfair stereotype of the brainwashed soldier—take a look at a podcast from The Pentagon Channel, the only branch of the Armed Forces Network available free to civilians, and see just how savvy and confident they are.
 Auditions are there to make sure you've got a good foundation to build on, and that being the face of the military on TV isn't an unrealistic goal for you.

 Duties and Responsibilities

 Depending on the branch of service and specific Military Occupational Specialty, military journalists learn to do a surprising variety of jobs.
 Not just writers or talking heads, they can also work in editing, behind-the-scenes media operations, and as liaisons with the public.
 To keep pace with current tech and entertainment trends, these roles even extend to working in web-based media to deliver articles, blogs, and podcasts.
-(It still gives me a kick that I can get Pentagon News on my iPod.)

 There are inherent contradictions to being a military journalist that might make skeptics, cynics, and aspiring investigative journalists bristle.
 For example, policies such as Joint Publication 3-61, Public Affairs emphasizes the importance of transparency and trust between the military and the public but simultaneously limits the scope of that transparency when it would threaten national security or undermine the mission.